Edd-io/Matcha/README.md

-# 🍃 Matcha - Site de rencontres en ligne
+# 🍃 Matcha - Online Dating Platform

 ## 📖 Description

-**Matcha** est une application web de rencontre, développée dans le cadre du programme de 42.
-Son objectif est de permettre aux utilisateurs de créer un profil, de découvrir d'autres membres en fonction de leurs préférences et d'interagir via un système de matchmaking et de chat en temps réel.

-L'accent est mis sur l'authenticité, avec une interface fluide et une gestion stricte des profils pour garantir des interactions sûres et pertinentes.

-🚧 Le projet est en cours de développement : de nouvelles fonctionnalités et améliorations sont prévues !
+**Matcha** is a web-based dating application developed as part of the 42 curriculum.
+Its goal is to allow users to create profiles, discover other members based on their preferences, and interact through a matchmaking system and real-time chat.

+The focus is on authenticity, with a smooth interface and strict profile management to ensure safe and meaningful interactions.

+🚧 The project is currently in development, with new features and improvements planned!

 ---

-## 🚀 Fonctionnalités principales
+## 🚀 Key Features

-• **Inscription et connexion sécurisées** (avec OAuth, 2FA, ou autres solutions)
+• **Secure signup and login**
-• **Gestion de profil** (ajout de photos, description, préférences, localisation)
+• **Profile management** (add photos, description, preferences, location)
-• **Système de matching** basé sur l'orientation et les intérêts communs
-• **Messagerie instantanée** pour discuter avec ses matchs
-• **Système de géolocalisation** pour afficher des profils proches
-• **Protection contre les faux profils** (vérification, blocage, signalement)
+• **Smart matching system** based on orientation and shared interests
+• **Real-time chat** to communicate with matches
+• **Geolocation system** to display nearby profiles
+• **Anti-fake profile protection** (verification, blocking, reporting)
-• **Système de notifications** en temps réel
+• **Real-time notifications**

 ---

-## 🛠️ Technologies utilisées
+## 🛠️ Technologies Used

-- **Frontend** : Svelte
+- **Frontend**: Svelte
-- **Backend** : JavaScript avec Express
+- **Backend**: JavaScript with Express
-- **Base de données** : PostgreSQL / MySQL
+- **Database**: PostgreSQL / MySQL
-- **Authentification** : JWT, OAuth2, ou autre solution sécurisée
-- **Websockets** : Pour la messagerie et les notifications en temps réel
+- **Websockets**: For real-time messaging and notifications

 ---

-## 🏗️ Installation et utilisation
+## 🏗️ Installation & Usage

 🚧 • WIP •

 ---

-## 🛡️ Sécurité et protection des données
+## 🛡️ Security & Data Protection

-La plateforme intègre plusieurs mesures pour garantir un espace sécurisé :

-🔒 **Gestion stricte de l'authentification** (hashage des mots de passe, 2FA)
-🚫 **Système de signalement et de blocage** pour les comportements inappropriés

----

-## 📜 Licence

-Ce projet est sous licence MIT - voir le fichier [LICENSE](LICENSE) pour plus de détails.

----
+The platform includes several measures to ensure a safe space:

+🔒 **Strict authentication management** (password hashing, 2FA)
+🚫 **Reporting and blocking system** to prevent inappropriate behavior